midnightslackers/give-and-take/README.md

 # [Give&Take](http://give-and-take.herokuapp.com) [![Build Status](https://travis-ci.org/midnightslackers/give-and-take.svg?branch=master)](https://travis-ci.org/midnightslackers/give-and-take)

-G&amp;T has a simple goal: to learn from each other.
+G&T has a simple goal: to learn from each other.
 We believe that learning should be fun and free as well as bring people together.
-G&amp;T is all about community and teaching each other.
+G&T is all about community and teaching each other.
 You get to learn as much as you want - as long as you also teach others.

 ## Getting Started for Development